DMacMakes/dmacdocs/content/en/torrens/ise102/week5/index.md

 // Try 7 % (3+1).. which is 7 % 4.. remainder is 3.
 It works!
 betweenZeroAndB = anything % (b + 1)

-randomBetweenZeroAndB = rand() % (b+1);
+// Then for any random at all.. randomBetweenZeroAndB = rand() % (b+1);
 ```

 {{< imgcard modulus_11_over_3 >}}
 There are <b>3</b> sets of 3 balls. <b>2</b> are left over.
 If we add one more.. it becomes 4 groups of three, with no leftovers.
 {{< /imgcard >}}

+---

 ## Randoms in range 2: Ratios